 LAB MEDIA: panel A from ‘51743fig6highres.jpg’ (include key)

-(show Figure 6B) The transition from ‘manual’ to ‘1-button’ interventions in the optical block demonstration allows sequential testing of three different sample types (Video editor: highlight CB, NS, WBC in the graphics on the right) without a need to reconfigure tubing connections.
+(show Figure 6B) The optical block demonstration (Author: ) includes sequential detection of three different sample types (Video editor: highlight CB, NS, WBC in the graphics on the right).
+Using ‘1-button’ instead of ‘manual’ interventions in the optical block demonstration allows sequential testing of the different sample types (Video editor: highlight CB, NS, WBC in the graphics on the right) without changing tubing connections.
 Saline is able to flush the system between samples.
 (Video editor: highlight S in the graphics on the right)

 Shots:

 LAB MEDIA: panel B from ‘51743fig6highres.jpg’

+{Add a step after 5.6 – “(show uploaded image: Micromix Demo.pdf) The micromixer demonstration includes blood-saline mixing and blue-yellow dye mixing segments.
+The setup uses two valves (Video highlight the two valves on the left) to guide pressure to either the blood and saline vials or the dye vials so that only one mixing demonstration is active at a time.
+An additional valve (Video highlight valve on the right) enables air bubble injection into the blood-saline mixing chip.”

 Flight disturbance readiness and Training demonstration